Poetry Prize

 To submit to this contest, writers

-2. Have a United States Postal Address (USPS).
+- Have a United States Postal Address (USPS).
+This can be a family or friend's address.

-3. Have the ability to accept and use the reward, which is a gift card, usually a Visa gift card purchased from Kroger.
+- Have the ability to accept and use the reward, which is a gift card, usually a Visa gift card purchased from Kroger.
+This will be mailed to the USPS address that you provide.

-4. Use the Submittable link below to submit to this contet.
-We can not accept submissions by email or by mail.
+- Use the Submittable link below to submit to this contest.
+We can not accept submissions by email or by snail mail.
 If writers do not have an account with Submittable, it is free to set up but an account is required.

-6. Donate $10 by using the Submittable button at the bottom of the page by the deadline of December 1, 2023.
+- Pay $10 U.S. dollars by using the Submittable button at the bottom of the page by the deadline of November 8, 2024.
+Paypal can be used.
+There are no exceptions to the fee.
+We have other contests that are free.

-7. Simultaneous submissions are accepted, but poems placed elsewhere will not be included in contest.
-Writers will need to withdraw their entire submissions if published elsewhere.
+- Simultaneous submissions are accepted, but poems printed elsewhere in the U.S. will not be included in contest.
+We want first North American Serial Rights.
+Writers will need to withdraw their entire submission packet on Submittable.
 Money will not be refunded.

 Edits/Changes